 Always be a team player and not the boss

 Many independent practices are small and therefore everyone working in the practice whether owner or employee needs to work closely together, be flexible and get on with each other day today.
 The size of the team does not matter it is the commitment to be there for others that do matter.
 Can you work effectively as part of a team?

 Think about the patient and not your business

-In independent optometry, facility talks about patients and treat them as one of yours.
-They are interested in delivering clinical excellence and ensuring long term eye health for the people they treat.
+In independent optometry, the facility talks about patients and treats them as one of yours.
+They are interested in delivering clinical excellence and ensuring long-term eye health for the people they treat.

 Make a long term goal